ankowalc/CIS700/readme.md

 ### Below is the original author's copywrite notice allowing the code's use with alteration provided this is included.
 this notice is also kept with their original readme in the pytorch_ntm_master folder

+Their original code worked to complete the copy task and copy-repeat tasks.
+After testing both tasks I added the patterndetect task using their architecture.

 BSD 3-Clause License